 - lastmod - optional: last modification date for that page in the W3C Datetime format, probably something like YYYY-MM-DD.

-- changefreq - optional: how frequently the page is likely to change.
-Valid values are: always, hourly, daily, weekly, monthly, yearly or never.
+- changefreq - optional: how often the page is likely to change.
+Valid values are always, hourly, daily, weekly, monthly, yearly, or never.

-- priority - optional: the priority of this URL relative to other URLs in your site.
+- priority - optional: the priority of this URL compared to other URLs in your site.
 Valid values range from 0.0 to 1.0.

 Almost done.
-The Sitemap should be working by now but how does a crawler (like the Googlebot) where to look for you Sitemap?
+The sitemap should be working by now but how does a crawler (like the Googlebot) where to look for your sitemap?
 That's where the robots.txt file is for.
-Every crawler should request the robots.txt file first to see what it may or may not index so this is the ideal place to advertise our Sitemap.
-Add the following line to the robots.txt file in you public directory and make sure to use the full URL to your Sitemap (including the domain):Sitemap: http://www.example.com/sitemap.xml
+Every crawler should request the robots.txt file first to see what it may or may not index so this is the ideal place to advertise our sitemap.
+Add the following line to the robots.txt file in your public directory and make sure to use the full URL to your sitemap (including the domain):Sitemap: http://www.example.com/sitemap.xml

-That's it for today!
-The next time a crawler visits you site it will find the Sitemap and index it.
+The next time a crawler visits your site it will find the sitemap and index it.